-We may use and disclose medical information about you to contact you about treatment alternatives that may be of interest to you.
+We may use and disclose medical information about you to contact you about treatment alternatives that may be of inters to you.

 Health Related Benefits and Services

-We may use and disclose medical information about you to contact you about health-related benefits and services that may be of interest to you.
+We may use and disclose medical information about you to contact you about health-related benefits and series that may be of interest to you.

-We may use and disclose medical information about you to communicate with you about a product or service to encourage you to purchase the product or service.
+We may use and disclose medial information about you to communicate with you about a product or service to encourage you to purchase the product or services.
 This may be:

-For case management or care coordination for you;
+c.
+For case management or care coordination for you; or

 Individuals Involved in Your Care

 We may disclose to a family member, other relative, a close personal friend, or any other person identified by you, medical information about you that is directly relevant to that person’s involvement with your care or payment related to your care.
-We also may use or disclose medical information about you to notify, or assist in notifying, those persons of your location, general condition, or death.
-If there is a family member, other relative, or close personal friend that you do not want us to disclose medical information about you to, please notify the Clinical Director at 10281 Corporate Drive, Gulfport, MS 39503, or tell our staff member who is providing care to you.
+We also may use or disclose medical information about you to notify, or assist in notifying those persons of your location, general condition, or death.
+If there is a family member, other relative or close personal friend that you do not want us to disclose medical information about you to, please notify the Administrator, or tell our staff member who is providing care to you.